 RCOG patient information that you may find helpful:

 If you are asked to make a choice, you may have lots of questions that you want to ask.
 You may also want to talk over your options with your family or friends.
 It can help to write a list of the questions you want answered and take it to your appointment.

 To begin with, try to make sure you get the answers to 3 key questions, if you are asked to make a choice about your healthcare:

 - What are the pros and cons of each option for me?

 - How do I get support to help me make a decision that is right for me?

 *Ask 3 Questions is based on Shepherd et al. Three questions that patients can ask to improve the quality of information physicians give about treatment options: A cross-over trial.
 Patient Education and Counselling, 2011;84:379-85

 Sources and acknowledgements

 This information has been developed by the RCOG Patient Information Committee.
-It is based on the RCOG Green-top Clinical Guideline The Initial Management of Chronic Pelvic Pain, which you can find online at: www.rcog.org.uk/en/guidelines-research-services/guidelines/gtg41.
+It is based on the RCOG Green-top Clinical Guideline The Initial Management of Chronic Pelvic Pain.

-This leaflet was reviewed before publication by women attending clinics in London, Oxford and Southampton, and by the RCOG Women’s Voices Involvement Panel.
+This information was reviewed before publication by women attending clinics in London, Oxford and Southampton, and by the RCOG Women’s Voices Involvement Panel.